louisyliu/ImageBinarizer/README.md

 ## Batch Processing

-The Image Binarizer App supports batch processing, allowing you to apply the same binarization parameters to a large number of images efficiently.
+The Image Binarizer supports batch processing, allowing you to apply the same binarization parameters to a large number of images efficiently.
 To perform batch processing:

 1. Load the image stack into the app and adjust the binarization parameters as desired.
 2. Export the binarization parameters using the "Export Settings" button.